Depression Types and Causes

 Are you depressed?
 Here are some of the signs of depression to look for—and how symptoms can vary according to your age, gender, and other factors.

-Feeling down from time to time is a normal part of life, but when emotions such as hopelessness and despair take hold and just won’t go away, you may have depression.
 More than just sadness in response to life’s struggles and setbacks, depression changes how you think, feel, and function in daily activities.
-It can interfere with your ability to work, study, eat, sleep, and enjoy life.
+Depression symptoms can interfere with your ability to work, study, eat, sleep, and enjoy life.
 Just trying to get through the day can be overwhelming.

 While some people describe depression as “living in a black hole” or having a feeling of impending doom, others feel lifeless, empty, and apathetic.
 Men in particular can feel angry and restless.
 However you experience the problem, left untreated it can become a serious health condition.
 But it’s important to remember that feelings of helplessness and hopelessness are symptoms of depression—not the reality of your situation.